dazeb/openwrt-build/README.md

+## This description has been modified and updated for Ubuntu 22.04.

+The original description is in Chinese and is located here https://github.com/Lienol/openwrt

 Compiling OpenWRT firmware on Ubuntu 22.04 involves several steps.
 Here's how you can do it:

 1. **Update your Ubuntu system**: Before starting, ensure your Ubuntu system is updated.
 You can do this by running the following command: